kyzinatra/encodexx/readme.md

 	resetCursor: true // Automatically resets the cursor during encoding and decoding.
 This parameter is needed for implementing complex custom types and is not required for normal usage. default - true
 });
 ```

+## Contributing

+We welcome contributions!
+Please read our [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Links